 - Unscrew and remove the two screws holding the air intake spigot to the top of the air inlet cover. - 2.
-Remove and discard the air intake spigot and gasket. - Fit the slotted air intake (provided loose with the boiler) to the top of the air intake cover and secure using one of the two screws previously removed. - Remove the burner head.
-Refer to Figure 10-2.
+Remove and discard the air intake spigot and gasket. - Fit the slotted air intake (provided loose with the boiler) to the top of the air intake cover and secure using one of the two screws previously removed. - 4.
+Remove the burner head.
+Refer to Figure 10-3.
 Loosen the three fixing screws (1) and remove head (2) from burner.

-Figure 10-2: Burner head, diffuser and nozzle holder
+Figure 10-3: Burner head, recirculation tube (if fitted) diffuser and nozzle holder

 - Check the nozzle is correct for the required boiler output.
 Refer to Table 2-3 for the correct nozzle size and type for the required boiler output. - If the nozzle needs to be replaced remove the diffuser/ electrode assembly.
-Refer to Figure 10-2. - Using a 4 mm Allen key, loosen the diffuser fixing screw (3) on the electrode assembly. - Lift diffuser/electrode assembly (5) up and off the nozzle holder. - Disconnect both ignition leads (4) from the electrodes. - 7.
+Refer to Figure 10-3. - Using a 4 mm Allen key, loosen the diffuser fixing screw (3) on the electrode assembly. - Lift diffuser/electrode assembly (5) up and off the nozzle holder. - Disconnect both ignition leads (4) from the electrodes. - 7.
 Use a 16 mm spanner to remove/re-fit the nozzle (8), whilst holding the nozzle holder (6) using a 19 mm spanner.